Samsung buys startup LoopPay, moves toward mobile payments

 Rhee said in an interview that the company intends to roll out accompanying services that go beyond merely turning the smartphone into a wallet, such as by allowing users access to information such as spending.

-"It's about changing user behavior, it's not about who's first in the market," he said.
+"It's about changing user behaviour, it's not about who's first in the market," he said.

 (Reporting by Abhirup Roy in Bengaluru; Editing by Don Sebastian and Andrew Hay)